apache/nuttx/configs/README.txt

 	options configure the make system build a extra link object.
-This link object is assumed to be an incremental (relative) link object, but could be a static library (archive) (some modification to this Makefile would be required if CONFIG_PASS1_OBJECT is an archive).
+This link object is assumed to be an incremental (relative) link object, but could be a static library (archive) (some modification to this Makefile would be required if CONFIG_PASS1_TARGET generates an archive).
 Pass 1 1ncremental (relative) link objects	should be put into the processor-specific source directory (where other link objects will be created).
 If the pass1 obect is an archive, it could go anywhere.